hyperledger-archives/iroha/docs/README.md

 # Iroha reStructuredTest documentation

-The purpose of this documentation is to convey design and architecure aspects of Iroha ledger in a sctructured approach, as well as operational side: how-tos, guides, and examples.
+The purpose of this documentation is to convey design and architecture aspects of Iroha ledger in a structured approach, as well as operational side: how-tos, guides, and examples.
 Docs are accessible via ReadTheDocs website, and can be generated to a lot of formats, available in Sphinx.
 In order to contribute, one should to be familiar with [reStructuredTest](docutils.sourceforge.net/rst.html) syntax, and follow principles described in this file.

 ## Principles